arviz-devs/arviz-plots/docs/source/api/managers.rst

 and are consequently available at the ``arviz_plots`` top level namespace.

-They abstract all information regarding :term:`faceting` and :term:`aesthetic mapping` in our :term:`chart` to prevent duplication and ensure coherence between the different functions.
+They abstract all information regarding :term:`faceting` and :term:`aesthetic mapping` in our :term:`figure` to prevent duplication and ensure coherence between the different functions.

 .. currentmodule:: arviz_plots